-All incoming students (freshmen and transfers) must submit a placement essay to determine whether they are adequately prepared for the substantial writing component that is part of all freshman humanities courses.
+All incoming students (freshmen and transfers) will take a placement assessment to determine whether they are adequately prepared for the substantial writing component that is part of all freshman humanities courses.
 Most new students participate in a web-based version of this assessment, which is usually conducted in early June.
 A makeup assessment is held just before fall classes begin.
-Based on results of this writing assessment, students may be required to take En 1 a or En 2 before enrolling in a freshman humanities class.
-(En 1 ab and En 2 count for general Institute credit only.)
+Based on results of this writing assessment, students may be required to take Wr 1 or Wr 2 in the Fall quarter.
+(Wr 1 and Wr 2 count for general Institute credit only.)
+After completing these courses, students may, at the discretion of humanities faculty, be required to go on to subsequent coursework in academic writing, such as Wr 3, Wr 4, or Wr 50, before or concurrently with freshman humanities coursework.
 During the first week of classes, students will be required to produce an in-class writing sample to confirm the initial placement.